nwb-extensions/staged-extensions/README.md

 ## Behind the scenes

-See https://github.com/nwb-extensions/nwb-extensions-smithy for more information about the automation scripts that run on top of this repo.
+See https://github.com/nwb-extensions/nwb-extensions-smithy for more information about the automation scripts that run behind the scenes.